ayush-agarwal-0502/off-campus-placement-guidance/README.md

 I have even been reached out from Linkedin Easy apply too once XD (The kind of apply we all consider a joke)

-I have seen HRs who claimed my asked CTC to be "already in higher bracket of their budget" suddenly magically increasing their "budget" by 6L when presented with a counter offer (the satisfaction of saying no thanks to that HR tho)
+I have seen HRs who claimed my asked CTC to be "already in higher bracket of their budget" suddenly magically increasing their "budget" by 6L when presented with a counter offer (the satisfaction of saying "no thanks" to that HR tho)

 I have had interviews where the interviewer was kind enough to guide me on how to approach certain kinda q